Super-Protocol/ctl/README.md

 Then you need to make PR to master and merge it with `Rebase and Merge` after approve.
 Then go the Releases Page and create new release with the name as new tag.

 ## Commands
-`npm run build` – compiles typescript with tcs.</br>
+`npm run build:prepare` – compiles typescript with tcs.</br>
+`npm run build` - builds a binary file (target will be autodetected)</br>
+`npm run build:win:x64` - builds a binary file for Windows with arch x64</br>
+`npm run build:win:arm64` - builds a binary file for Windows with arch arm64</br>
+`npm run build:linux:x64` – builds a binary file for Linux with arch x64</br>
+`npm run build:linux:arm64` – builds a binary file for Linux with arch arm64</br>
-`npm run build:linux` – builds a linux binary file ready for distribution</br>
+`npm run build:macos:x64` – builds a macos binary file for MacOS with arch x64</br>
-`npm run build:macos` – builds a macos binary file ready for distribution</br>
+`npm run build:macos:arm64` – builds a macos binary file for MacOS with arch arm64</br>
 `npm run dev -- [command]` – runs command in dev mode</br>
 `npm run prettier` – runs code auto formatting